 The main purpose of this section in a scientific proposal is to provide enough detail that another competent professional can evaluate the validity of your intended work.
 Part of the struggle is identifying what is the most salient information to present.
 The questions a reviewer asks include: are your methods appropriate to the question given information or the kind of data you have?
 Will you be able to detect the differences you seek?
 What is your sampling design and what specific variables will you measure?
 What kind of data do you plan to collect (counts of organisms, density or percent cover data from point/transect/quadrat sampling)?
 In what units are your dependent and independent variables measured?
 What is your sample size?
+What is your unit of replicate?
+What is the resolution and extent of the sampling?
 What is your control?
 These are all crucial to helping guide you to the most appropriate statistical methods for analyzing the data you collect.